Downsizing for Retirement: 5 Things to Know Before You Move

 - What does your ideal day actually look like?
 Not in theory — mapped out hour by hour.

 A lot of retirees realize that what worked for them 20 or 30 years ago doesn't match how they want to live now.
-Downsizing becomes less about smaller and more about better suited.
-And Vancouver, WA has the neighborhood variety to match almost any retirement vision.
+Downsizing becomes less about smaller and more about better suited, and Vancouver, WA has the neighborhood variety to match almost any retirement vision.

 I see this pattern often: everything happens at once — sell the house, move immediately, buy right away.
-Bang, bang, bang.
-And for some people, that pace works.
-But for many retirees relocating to Vancouver, Washington, slowing down the process leads to a much better outcome.
+For some people that pace works, but for many retirees relocating to Vancouver, WA, slowing down leads to a much better outcome.
+What does "not rushing" actually look like in practice?

 - Selling your current home first, then renting short-term while you explore